gigasquid/babar/README.md

 There are [Illocutionary Acts](http://en.wikipedia.org/wiki/Illocutionary_act) that involve the pragmatic meaning of a behind a sentence.
 Some of the english verbs denoting these acts are "assert", "command", "request", "query".
-For example the sentance, "Pass the salt.", is an illocutionary act.
-When a person hears the sentance, the meaning is interpreted as a command.
-There are also [Perlocutionary Acts](http://en.wikipedia.org/wiki/Perlocutionary_act), in which signifigance is on the stametment's effect on the hearer's actions, thoughts, and beliefs.
+For example the sentence, "Pass the salt.", is an illocutionary act.
+When a person hears the sentence, the meaning is interpreted as a command.
+There are also [Perlocutionary Acts](http://en.wikipedia.org/wiki/Perlocutionary_act), in which significance is on the statement's effect on the hearer's actions, thoughts, and beliefs.
 An example of this is "persuade" or "convince".
 Some of these speech acts have been incorporated into the language.
 So far there is support for: